DeBraid/investing-notes/chris-dixon-TWIS.md

 Starting a company is so hard that writing negatively about a young startups is simply cruel, and rarely productive.
 Tech world doesn't need more critical posts, especially about small startups.
 It's fascintaing how small business is applauded universally in non-startup spaces, but technology firms tend to be viewed skeptically.

 >  Tech startups are one of the few areas consistently creating jobs and improving the quality of life broadly.

+## Tension between VCs and Founders

+Why do VCs block sales of a company?

+CD: the VC has a portfolio, when they're approached by a founder with a desire to sell they are faced with reality of having 1 less portfolio company, and likely no future with this company.
+In contrast, founders have a singular focus on that company, and are eager to cash out for various personal and financial reasons.
+In many cases the founder is benefiting tremendously from a sale, and the VC less so.

+## M&A

+CD: Companies are trying to control the whole stack.
+Startups can benefit from owning a piece of that stack and waiting for a major player to gobble them up.

+*On Google*: Since Larry came back, the execution has been unbelievable.
+Aside from core business, they're doing tons of futuristic stuff: mobile, maps, autonomous cars, etc.

+On apps and OS's: its driven by developers.
+Whoever has the developers wins.
+Hardware mostly commoditized.

+*On Apple*: their native software is being crushed by google (maps, mail, browsers, etc).
+No one likes the software (iOS is great, but the specific apps are not up to standards).

+*On Amazon*: dominating retail, and cloud services, and still have their visionary founder.

+## Closing

+Being a VC is so much better than being a founder.

+> Prior to starting my last company a friend told me get ready to feel sick to your stomach for the next 6 years.